HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 - `ServiceWorkerGlobalScope.skipWaiting()`
 - `Clients.claim()`

-<a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting">`ServiceWorkerGlobalScope.skipWaiting()`</a> is usually called at the beginning of the `install` event and allows a newly installed service worker to immediately move to the `active` state, even if there's another active service worker.
+[`ServiceWorkerGlobalScope.skipWaiting()`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting) is usually called at the beginning of the `install` event and allows a newly installed service worker to immediately move to the `active` state, even if there's another active service worker.
 Our analysis showed that it is used in 60.47% of desktop and 59.60% of mobile PWAs.

 {{ figure_markup(
-  caption="Percent of mobile sites with service workers that call skipWaiting()", content="59.60%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=2101442063&format=interactive",
+  caption="Percent of mobile sites with service workers that call `skipWaiting()`", content="59.60%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=2101442063&format=interactive",